ryanwakabayashi/remoteid-simulator/README.md

 ----------------------------------------------------------------------------------------

-To test broadcasting and remoteID:
+To test broadcasting and remoteID **run all in seperate terminals**:

 run from broadcast directory:
 ./broadcast